SherG/cool-iron/blog/quality-content.md

 ### High quality content

-Here are some quotes from the guide on high quality content:
+Here are some quotes on high quality content from the guide:
 * "original, accurate, comprehensive, clearly communicated, professionally presented"
 * "High level of Expertise, Authoritativeness, and Trustworthiness . . ."
 (Referred to colloquially as "EAT."
 EAT is determined in context of the purpose of the page.)
 * Quality of a website may also take into account the amount of quality content: "A satisfying amount of high quality MC (main content) . . ."